Three Creative Writing Challenges You Should Try

 The entire narrative would be written this way, from the perspective of one character, who usually refers to themselves with "I" and "me."

-Personally, I really dislike writing in first person perspective, so I challenged myself to write a book that way.
+Personally, I really dislike writing from the first-person perspective, so I challenged myself to write a book that way.
 While it turned out to actually be a fun learning experience . . .
-I still avoid first person perspective when I can.
+I still avoid first-person perspective when I can.

 It's also really fun to write from the perspective of various characters, allowing the audience information the other characters don't have.
-I'm not saying this can't be achieved with first person perspective.
+I'm not saying this can't be achieved with the first-person perspective.
 My reference to Applegate shows that it can.
-I just prefer using third person to do it.
+I just prefer using the third person to do it.

 You actually don't see this used often in speculative fiction, and probably for good reason.
 Having the narrator talking directly to you like that mailman in the Santa Claus special isn't all that endearing unless we're talking children's literature here.

 An example of this would be The Nightmare Before Christmas where the narrator says,